adamhuston/daemons-engine/docs/build_docs/build_docs_README.md

 # Build Documentation

+You might notice that these articles are somewhat dry and lengthy: they are not built with human consumption in mind.
+Here's why!

 ## Purpose

 This directory contains **phase design documents** that guide our agentic AI development process.
 Each document serves as a comprehensive specification that AI coding assistants (like GitHub Copilot, Claude, or ChatGPT) can consume to understand requirements, architecture decisions, and implementation details for a specific feature phase.